Hair Love

 directed by Matthew A. Cherry, Everett Downing Jr., and Bruce W. Smith, and written by Cherry.
 It follows the story of a man who must do his daughter's hair for the first time, and features Issa Rae as the voice of the mother.
 The film was produced after a 2017 Kickstarter campaign, and was also released as a children's book in May 2019 with illustrations by Vashti Harrison.
 Hair Love received generally positive reviews and won Best Animated Short Film at the 92nd Academy Awards.
 A spin-off TV series titled Young Love was ordered by Max in July 2020 and premiered on September 21, 2023.

 Synopsis

-Six-year-old Zuri unsuccessfully attempts to style her hair using a hair tutorial video made by her mother, Angela.
-Her father, Stephen, tries to style her hair himself and fails, upsetting Zuri.
+7-year-old Zuri unsuccessfully attempts to style her hair using a hair tutorial video made by her mother, Angela.
+Her father, Stephen, tries to style her hair himself, imagining the hair as his opponent in a boxing match.
+He fails, upsetting Zuri.
 Zuri and Stephen then watch the video together and pull off the style.
 They enter a hospital room where her mother is wearing a scarf and sitting in a wheelchair.
 She removes her scarf to reveal that her head is completely bald, the result of chemotherapy for cancer.
 The family members hug each other and return home together.
+The credits show the family spending time together as Angela's hair begins to grow out again.